stjude-smc/sync_device_32/sphinx_docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will get you up and running with sync_device_32 in minutes.
+This guide will get you up and running with microsync in minutes.
 It covers the basic setup and common usage patterns.

 Basic Setup
 -----------